DMFriends/weather-app/README.md

 ## Features

-- **Current conditions at a glance** — temperature (°F), wind speed and direction, and chance of precipitation for right now.
+- **Current conditions at a glance** — temperature, wind speed and direction, and chance of precipitation for right now.
 - **72-hour hourly forecast** — horizontally-scrollable strip with temperature and precipitation chance for each hour.
-- **10-day daily forecast** — high/low temperatures and daily precipitation chance for the next 10 days.
+- **3-day daily forecast** — high/low temperatures and daily precipitation chance for the next 3 days.
 - **Auto-locate on launch** — on startup the app requests your location and loads the forecast for wherever you are.
 - **City search with autocomplete** — type a city name to see live suggestions (keyboard-navigable with arrow keys + Enter).
 - **Live GPS tracking** — while the app is open it watches your location and automatically refreshes the forecast when you move more than ~900 m.
 - **Offline-friendly cache** — the most recent forecast is stored locally and shown instantly on reopen (fresh for 30 minutes) so you don't wait on the network.
+- **Preferred units of measurement** -- you can choose your preferred units of measurement (°F or °C, mph or km/h).
 - **Persistent status-bar notification** — shows your current location, temperature, wind, and precipitation chance at a glance.
   - On **Android**, a native background worker refreshes the notification every ~15 minutes, even when the app is closed, and re-posts the notification if you swipe it away.
   - On **iOS**, the notification is kept alive by the app while it's open and is re-posted if dismissed.